Onyx-Protocol/Onyx/docs/core/build-applications/assets.md

 To list the circulation of Acme Common stock, we build a balance query, filtering on the Acme Common stock `asset_alias`.

-$code ../examples/java/Assets.java list-acme-common-balance
+$code list-acme-common-balance ../examples/java/Assets.java ../examples/ruby/assets.rb

 To list the circulation of all classes of Acme stock, we build a balance query, filtering on the `issuer` field in the `definition`.

-$code ../examples/java/Assets.java list-acme-balance
+$code list-acme-balance ../examples/java/Assets.java ../examples/ruby/assets.rb

 To list all the control programs that hold a portion of the circulation of Acme Common stock, we build an unspent outputs query, filtering on the Acme Common stock `asset_alias`.

-$code ../examples/java/Assets.java list-acme-common-unspents
+$code list-acme-common-unspents ../examples/java/Assets.java ../examples/ruby/assets.rb